elementor/elementor-developers-docs/src/theme-conditions/condition-data.md

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />

-Every condition has basic information such as the feild unique ID and the condition label.
+Every condition has basic information such as the condition unique ID and the condition label.
 This data is used in the code and displayed to the user in the editor.

 ## Data Methods

-Feild data needs to be "returned" by certain methods.
+Condition data needs to be "returned" by certain methods.
 Those methods are simple:

 ```php
 class Elementor_Test_Condition extends \ElementorPro\Modules\ThemeBuilder\Conditions\Condition_Base {